Skip to main content

 Email or DM the admissions team and ask:

-5. What does post-graduation support look like?
+5. What does post-graduation support look like, alumni community, ongoing calls, continuing materials?

 A serious program will answer all six clearly.
 A video shop will dance around them.